renanthera/simc-wiki/ExpansionOptions.md

 * **dragonflight.alltotem_of_the_master_period** (scope: global, default: 3s) Minimum time after Alltotem of the Master comes off cooldown that it will trigger again.
 * **dragonflight.dragon_games_kicks** (scope: global, default: 0) Number of balls spawned by Dragon Games Equipment the player will kick at the target.
 * **dragonflight.dragon_games_rng** (scope: global, default: 0.75, min: 0.0, max: 1.0) Minimum RNG multiplier for Dragon Games Equipment's number of kicks.
+* **dragonflight.whelp_training_weights** (scope: global, default: "fire_shot:1/lobbing_fire_nova:1/curing_whiff:1/mending_breath:1/sleepy_ruby_warmth:1/under_red_wings:1") Temporary implementation to allow for early whelp sims.
+List of weights for each outcome of the whelp.
+Whelp action is chosen from this list of weights randomly.
+Our current recommendation for estimating a fully trained whelp is to set the trained weight to 20 and leave the rest on 1, as this will give you 80% chance for what you want and the rest equally split.

 ### Crafted Gear
 * **dragonflight.hood_of_surging_time_chance** (scope: global; default: 0.0) Sets the chance of proccing First Strike every `shadowlands.hood_of_surging_time_chance` seconds on top of any add spawns.